-Informed by close to 100 interviews with collectors, lawyers, art advisors, gallerists, and auction specialists in the United States and Europe, and the author’s own experiences, the book offers a lively and thought-provoking analysis of the day-to-day workings at play throughout the fine art marketplace.
+Informed by close to 100 interviews with collectors, lawyers, art advisors, gallerists, and auction specialists, and the author’s own experiences, the book offers a lively and thought-provoking analysis of the day-to-day workings at play throughout the fine art marketplace.

 PRAISE FOR ART COLLECTING TODAY

 "Mr. Woodham’s book is an elegant, amusing and perceptive guide to a market that is (often) long on hocus-pocus and short on transparency."